-Some time after this Abraham was told that Milcah too, had borne children for Nahor, Job Abraham's brother: Uz, the firstborn, Buz, his brother, Kemuel the father of Aram, Chesed, Hazo, Pildash, Jidlaph and Bethuel.
-23 Bethuel became the father of Rebekah.
-24:15 These eight children Milcah gave Nahor, Abraham's brother.
-24 He also had a concubine, named Reumah, who gave birth to Tebah, Gaham, Tahash and Maacah.
+Nahor, Abraham's brother: Uz, the first- Job born, Buz, his brother, Kemuel the father 1:1 of Aram, Chesed, Hazo, Pildash, Jidlaph and Bethuel.
+Bethuel became the father of Rebekah.
+These eight children Milcah gave Nahor, Abraham's brother.
+He also had a concubine, named Reumah, who gave birth to Tebah, Gaham, Tahash and Maacah.